nxp-imx/bcu/README.md

  - Ubuntu 18.04 or above, 64bit, using binary provided from release page
     - Need install these libraries
-      - $ sudo apt-get install libftdi1-2 libyaml-dev openssl lsb_release(*only needed on 18.04*) libssl-dev libconfuse-dev
+      - $ sudo apt-get install libftdi1-2 libyaml-dev libconfuse-dev
     - If you do not want to run BCU as root in Linux, please follow the steps below to set the rules.
       - $ cd /etc/udev/rules.d/
       - $ sudo vim xx-ftdi.rules